History of independent Moldova: Political developments in 1990s

-Moldova's transition to democracy was initially impeded by an ineffective Parliament, the lack of a new constitution, a separatist movement led by the Gagauz (Christian Turkic) minority in the south, and unrest in the Transnistria region on the left bank of the Dniester river, where a separatist movement assisted by uniformed Russian military forces in the region and led by supporters of the 1991 coup attempt in Moscow declared a "Dniester republic".
+Moldova's transition to democracy was initially impeded by an ineffective Parliament, the lack of a new constitution, a separatist movement led by the Gagauz (Christian Turkic) minority in the south, who declared the Gagauz Republic, and unrest in the Transnistria region on the left bank of the Dniester river, where a separatist movement assisted by uniformed Russian military forces in the region and led by supporters of the 1991 coup attempt in Moscow declared a "Dniester republic".

 Progress has been made on all these fronts.
 In 1992, the government negotiated a cease-fire arrangement with Russian and Transnistrian officials (although tensions continue) and negotiations are ongoing.
 In February 1994, new legislative elections were held, and the ineffective Parliament that had been elected in 1990 to a 5-year term was replaced.
 A new constitution was adopted in July 1994.
-The conflict with the Gagauz minority was defused by the granting of local autonomy in 1994.
+The Gagauzia conflict was defused by the granting of local autonomy in 1994, which entered into force in 1995.

 The pro-nationalist governments of prime-ministers Mircea Druc (25 May 1990 – 28 May 1991), and Valeriu Muravschi (28 May 1991 – 1 July 1992), were followed by a more moderate government of Andrei Sangheli, which saw the removal of most reform-oriented individuals. and the decline of the pro-Romanian nationalist sentiment.

 In December 1991, an ex-communist reformer, Mircea Snegur, ran an unopposed election for the presidency.
 On 2 March 1992, the country achieved formal recognition as an independent state at the United Nations.
 The Soviet system was falling apart quickly, and Moldovan leadership decided to rely on itself to bring the breakaway Transnistria back under its control.
 In April 1992, the Parliament formed a Ministry of Defense, and Moldova began to organize its own armed forces.

 The February 1994 Parliamentary elections were conducted peacefully and received good ratings from international observers for their fairness.
 Prime Minister Andrei Sangheli was re-elected to his post in March 1994, as was Petru Lucinschi to his post as speaker of the Parliament.
 Authorities in Transnistria, refused to allow balloting there and discouraged the local population from participating; only some 7,500 inhabitants voted at specially established precincts in right-bank Moldova.
 Inhabitants of the Gagauz separatist region did participate in the elections, however.